makersall/toolkit/pages/10-intro/30-extension-citizenship-schools.md

 title: 'Lessons from Our Past: Cooperative Extension Services and Citizenship Schools'
 # image:
 ---
-## Cooperative Extension Services
+## The Agricultural Challenge
+This isn't the first time we've faced the daunting task of training millions of adults to master a complex technological skill.
-In the late 19th and early 20th century, the US faced a similarly daunting task.
+In the late 19th and early 20th century, the US faced a similar challenge to the one posed by Emerging Tech today.

 A modern society can't function unless farmers are productive enough so they can feed the vast majority of people who no longer work the land.
 To pull off this agricultural revolution, millions of farmers had to master new skills and knowledge --  the key elements of soil science, plant science, entomology, and a wide range of other information and practices that made up modern farming practices.

 Just like efforts to democratize tech today, the first few attempts to solve this problem fell short.
 Eventually, the US succeeded by creating a community-oriented approach called Cooperative Extension Services, aka Extension Services.

+## Extension Services

-Cooperative Extension Services were successful because they created a rich web of support to help farmers make the transformation to modern farming.
+Extension Services were successful because they created a rich web of support to help farmers make the transformation to modern farming.
 In doing so, they employed 4 strategies:

 - __Focus on Communities, Not Just Individuals__.
 Most of today's efforts at democratizing tech are focused on individuals.
 And although this approach has some advantages, it often ends up masking the fact these efforts are creating opportunities in some communities but not others.
 Extension Services used a community-oriented approach which asked whether communities, not just individuals, were succeeding in adopting modern agricultural practices.
 - __Harness the Power of Community__.
 As we'll see in Part 2, by being deeply embedded in communities, Extension Services was able to leverage a community's assets, including the bonds of friendship and support among farmers, to have a far greater impact than they otherwise could have.
 Without drawing on each community's strengths, it's doubtful that Extension Services could have succeeded.